Master of Science in Science Education

 Entrance requirements include: a bachelor's degree in an area of science, science education, or related area; at least two years of science teaching in educational settings; and an undergraduate GPA of 3.0 or higher.
 Students with a GPA of less than 3.0 have the opportunity to begin the program as a non-degree student to earn admissions.

 Applications are accepted throughout the fall, spring, and summer sessions.
-Application documents include official transcripts, three letters of recommendation, essay, and resume.
+Application documents include all official transcripts, three letters of recommendation, essay, and resume.
 For more information about the application process, visit the MSSE website.

 - Designed for science educators by experienced science, science education, and mathematics faculty with the collaboration of outstanding classroom teachers